Osteosarcoma in Children

 Osteosarcoma usually strikes boys more often than girls and often presents in individuals between 10-20 years of age.
 Tumors usually first appear in the wider ends of the long bones in the body; they most often manifest in the humerus bones in the arms and the femur and tibia in the legs.
 In some cases, it can originate in the flat bones that surround and protect organs like the pelvis, ribs, and skull.

 An aggressive type of childhood cancer, osteosarcoma can spread quickly to other parts of the body, like other bones, tissues, and organs (primarily the lungs).
 In up to 20% of patients, osteosarcoma tumors have already spread from the origination site by the time of initial diagnosis.

 The cause of osteosarcoma is usually unknown, but recent research suggests that genetic factors may play a role in addition to patients previously treated with radiation therapy for other cancers.
-Most specifically, patients previously treated for cancers like retinoblastoma and other childhood cancers, as well as having a family history with various kinds of cancer (breast, leukemia, brain tumors, and other kinds of soft-tissue tumors), can increase a child’s chances of developing osteosarcoma.
-Additionally, 3-4% of children diagnosed with osteosarcoma have germline mutations that are associated with a predisposition to developing cancer early in life.
+Most specifically, patients previously treated for cancers like retinoblastoma and other childhood cancers, as well as having a family history with various kinds of cancer (breast, leukemia, brain tumors, and other kinds of soft-tissue tumors), can increase a child’s chances of developing this type of bone cancer.
+Additionally, 3-4% of children diagnosed with osteosarcoma have germline mutations that are associated with a predisposition to developing childhood cancer early in life.

-Osteosarcoma can mask itself as a common childhood injury or growing pain, which can delay diagnosis.
-However, there are sometimes additional symptoms:
+This bone cancer can mask itself as a common childhood injury or growing pain, which can delay diagnosis.
+However, there are sometimes additional osteosarcoma symptoms:

 • Progressively worse, radiating pain extending outward from the tumor site